Buttermilk White Bread Machine Mix.

 - Dip the sandwich in egg wash just as you would with regular French toast.

-- To make the caramel whipped cream, add 1/2 to 1 teaspoon of vanilla to one cup of heavy whipping cream along with two tablespoons brown sugar and whip until stiff.
+- To make the caramel whipped cream, add 1 teaspoon of caramel flavor to one cup of heavy whipping cream along with two tablespoons brown sugar and whip until stiff.

 - Divide the dough into three equal pieces and roll into flat layers as if you were making cinnamon rolls.